 In 2013, we acquired PMA Media Training; the magazine industry's leading training organisation.

 Now we have three distinct foundation training routes into the industry; news, sport and magazines.
-As well as that, we provide a huge range of short courses to media companies all over the world. www.pressassociation.com/training/
+As well as that, we provide a huge range of bespoke and short courses to media companies all over the world. www.pressassociation.com/training/

 With the strength of the PA Group behind it, its great links to the industry and vast knowledge of all sectors of the media, there is no better place to learn your craft.